About Osaka Protocol (OSAK):

 Where it trades:

-Trading is primarily observed on Uniswap V2 (Ethereum), Ourbit and BVOX, which collectively host a large share of current spot turnover.
+Trading is primarily observed on XT.COM, Uniswap V2 (Ethereum) and Ourbit, which collectively host a large share of current spot turnover.
 Depth and spreads can shift as volume rotates between venues.
 Price discovery is typically strongest where spot activity is deepest.

 Market assessment:

-Osaka Protocol (OSAK) is positioned in the Late phase,
+Osaka Protocol (OSAK) is positioned in the Early phase,

 A capped supply profile frames {coin_label} as supply-limited in the long run, with issuance constrained by design.